xuanzhang2021/lonosphere-mapping-based-GNSS-ground-station/README.md

 #### Prompt:

 Please give me the pros and cons of different differential GNSS  for smartphone positioning.

 #### Comment:
-It’s free and great for reasoning and answering questions.
+Write a short essay (500–1000 words) discussing the difficulties and challenges of using LEO communication satellites for GNSS navigation.

 #### Chatroom Link (if any):